-All funds awarded pursuant to the Program shall be solely at the discretion of the Urban County Government and shall be in the form of a loan agreement or forgivable loan agreement, grant agreement, or similar agreement.
+All funds awarded pursuant to the Program shall be solely at the discretion of the Urban County Government and shall be in the form of a loan agreement, forgivable loan agreement, grant agreement, or similar agreement.
 Each funding agreement shall be approved by the Urban County Council.
-A business shall only be eligible for a maximum of one type of Program funding at any given time unless otherwise approved by the Urban Council.
+A business shall only be eligible for a maximum of one type of Program funding at any given time.
 This does not preclude a business from applying for an amendment to its existing funding agreement.